DIMDOT3/tracking-system-app/README.md

 ## Tracking System App to manage projects
 This app is used for tracking projects.
 Note, it is a work in progress, and I will continue adding to it over time.
 The app uses [React](https://reactjs.org/) and [Redux](https://redux.js.org/).
+I will eventually build an API that will be connected to a database for data persistence.

 ## Getting Started
 You will need to have Node.js and NPM installed on your machine.
 Installation is out of the scope of this project.
 Visit [Node.js](https://nodejs.org/en/) for information on install.